Olly Stephens: Concerns about killer's violent nature raised before killing

 - Claims to have associates with access to weapons and a firearm.

-Records state the boy's mother repeatedly 'declined' support, resulting in raised issues repeatedly being 'closed'.
+Records state the boy's mother repeatedly "declined" support, resulting in raised issues repeatedly being "closed".

 However, she told the review body "at no time did she withdraw consent" for early help or say she did not need support.

-She felt early interventions were 'ineffective' and said the Specialist Education Needs (SEN) Service would "not listen to her views".
+She felt early interventions were "ineffective" and said the Specialist Education Needs (SEN) Service would "not listen to her views".

-The review states the SEN service didn't understand the boy's needs, and there was a 'lack' of provision and capacity to support children with specialist needs.
+The review states the SEN service did not understand the boy's needs, and there was a "lack" of provision and capacity to support children with specialist needs.

-In the months running up to Olly's murder, his 13 year old killer was involved in three violent crimes against other young people.
+In the months running up to Olly's murder, his 13-year-old killer was involved in three violent crimes against other young people.
 The investigations suffered delays though and were each carried out by a different police officer.

-Organisations involved in a multi-agency strategy discussion were split over whether or not a more 'robust' child protection response was needed, but ultimately it was left to Children's Services alone to take action and opportunities were 'missed'.
+Organisations involved in a multi-agency strategy discussion were split over whether or not a more "robust" child protection response was needed, but ultimately it was left to Children's Services alone to take action and opportunities were "missed".

-The Partnership said in a statement 'There is a clear and detailed action plan in place' which is being 'actively progressed' and 'scrutinised'.
-For example, a new school 'exclusion' prevention programme is now being trialled and assessed.
+The partnership said in a statement there was a "clear and detailed action plan in place" which was being "actively progressed" and "scrutinised".
+For example, a new school "exclusion" prevention programme was now being trialled and assessed.

 Two boys, both aged 14, were found guilty of murdering Olly Stephens following a trial at Reading Crown Court, and a girl, 14, admitted manslaughter and was given five years.